sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

     - Watch this [3-minute Powerform NDA tutorial](https://drive.google.com/file/d/1JmQ5Pfg4tp89eI0wPnB9xzBzjGj0ueRq/view?usp=sharing) to walk you through how to send out our Powerform NDA via DocuSign.
   - Send our [pre-signed NDA](https://drive.google.com/file/d/1GQn3z-LA42KT7t6mvIRngynmxo_f2rnV/view?usp=sharing)

+**TIPS**

+- Set expectations for prospect to sign our NDA no later than a few days before your next scheduled call.
+- If a few days before your next scheduled call, the prospect still has not signed our NDA, check in with them.
+If they don't quickly commit to sign our NDA before the next call, let them know:  "In effort to keep our scheduled call and move the POC forward, our legal team has made an exception to review your NDA."
+- Our goal is to get NDAs in place efficiently so we can move deals forward.
+Don't let the NDA process delay your deals.

 ### Do I need another internal team to review or approve the NDA before it is signed?

 ![Changes to NDAs require Legal review](https://storage.googleapis.com/sourcegraph-assets/handbook/Contract%20Review%20Policy/ContractReview4.png)